 Household income continues to be the primary indicator for both housing and non-housing problems.
-The only other need that was identified during the preparation of the Consolidated Plan that were specific to a race or ethnicity was related to childcare.
+The only other need that was identified during the preparation of the Consolidated Plan that were specific to a demographic group was related to childcare.
 According to data collected by Priorities Spokane, children with Pacific Islander origins had lower kindergarten readiness rates.